pyrocko/grond/docs/source/problems/index.rst

 General configuration
 ---------------------

-The general problem configuration contains the following parameters:

-``name_template``:
+The following problem parameters are shared by all problems and are part of all problem configurations:

-    can be any string and provides a stem for the result folders `runs` and `reports` to identify different optimisations.
+``name_template``: can be any string and provides a stem for the result folders
+    `runs` and `reports` to identify different optimisations.
     Meaningful is to use short event and problem identifications in this string.

-``norm_exponent``:
-    defines the norm of combining several `normalization_family` in the global misfit.
+``norm_exponent``: defines the norm of combining several `normalization_family` in the
+    global misfit.
 This integer value is 1 or larger.
 Please find here more information on the global `misfit calculation in Grond`_.

-``ranges``
-    defines the bounds of individual and specific source model parameters.
+``ranges``: defines the bounds of individual and specific source model parameters.
     See the details for the source ranges of different problems in the sections below.

 An example for the configuration of a rectangular fault problem is given here: